But becoming is not easy, and it takes longer than you would expect. OK, longer than I expect. Longer than I have been expecting 🙁

-The way to be with these people, these mentors is based on humility.
+The way to be with mentors is based on humility.
 Unless you are humble, you’ll pick and choose what you accept and what you reject, what you’ll take and what you will not.

 It’s like swimming against a strong current… swimming upstream

-Your results will predictably be between null and a little bit.
+Your results will predictably be between zero and a little bit.
 But the whole power of the mentoring process will be wasted on you.

 Until you become humble, until you become like a sponge, until you listen closely and then go and implement what you heard, you are not in mentorship… And honestly, no mentor would want to spend time with you.